What are Journal Entries?

 Fixing Journal Entries

 Journal Entries are historical and permanent records of transactions occurring inside the account and once created, cannot be edited or deleted.
 This ensures your books remain accurate.
-If a Journal Entry is missing information or you need to correct an error, use the below steps:
+If a Journal Entry is missing information, you need to correct or clear out an error, use the below steps:

 - Create a Journal Entry to reverse the error/incomplete entry (as in, the opposite of what’s been inputted in for debits and credits)

 - Then create your new Journal Entry where you re-enter in the correct entry (to fix the error or add more detail).

 If you corrected one entry, this results in three Journal Entries, with the final one being the updated and corrected version.
 The ending balance will reflect the correct amount as usual.

 Manual Journal Entries can be created for these scenarios:

 - Current Assets - Used in daily operations of your business and can be converted into cash easily

 - Long-Term Assets - Typically last longer than a year compared to Current Assets, are usually depreciated